cuvva/terms/privacy.md

 ## How long we keep your information for

-We'll keep your information only for as long as there's a need to.
+We'll keep your data only for as long as there's a need to.
+This includes retaining your personal data for as long as is necessary to:

+*respond to any questions, complaints or claims made by you or on your behalf;
+*to show that we treated you fairly;
+*to keep records required by law.

-If you're a customer and you've bought a Cuvva policy, we need to keep your data for at least seven years from when your most recent policy expired.
+If you're a customer and you've bought a Cuvva policy, we need to keep your data for at least seven years from when your most recent policy expired, or for at least seven years from when any claim made under your policy was finally decided or settled, whichever is later.

+When it's no longer necessary to keep your personal data, we'll delete or anonymise it.
+After this period, we're entitled to retain data relating to quotes, policies, telematics, claims and other information on an anonymised basis, which shall belong to us to the extent it doesn't include your personal data.

-If you've created a Cuvva account but you haven't bought a Cuvva policy, or if it's been more than seven years since your most recent Cuvva policy expired, we may be able to delete your account upon your request.
+If you've created a Cuvva account but you haven't bought a Cuvva policy, or if it's been more than seven years since your most recent Cuvva policy expired or finally decided or settled claim (whichever is later), we may be able to delete your account upon your request.
 There's more information on that below.

 If you've applied for a job at Cuvva and you weren't successful this time around, our systems will automatically delete your data after 12 months.